joaoamaral28/iot-decentralized-token-auth/README.md

 # iot-decentralized-token-auth
 Solution attempt for securing IoT realm applications.
-Developed as the practical stage of my masters degree.
+Developed as the practical stage of my masters degree thesis.

 # Project description